alohamujeeb/alohamujeeb.github.io/docs/programming/languages/golang101/11-goroutines.md

 ### 3.1 Threads in OS

-- Hardware (microprocessor) provides multiple cores (could be in hundreds); each core is an independent CPU capable of performing tasks through its instruction set.
+- Modern hardware (microprocessors) often provides multiple cores, sometimes in the dozens or even hundreds.
+Each core acts as an independent processing unit capable of executing instructions.
-- At operating system level, mechanisms are provided to use these CPU cores efficiently by introducing **threads**.
-A thread is a unit of program that runs on a core.
+- At the operating system level, these cores are utilized through the concept of threads.
+A thread is the smallest unit of execution, and typically, the OS scheduler maps threads to cores.
+Multiple threads can be run concurrently across cores.

-- therefore, multithreading heavily depends on the OS kernel features as well as number of cores.
+Therefore, multithreading depends on both the OS kernel features (such as thread scheduling, context switching, etc.) and the number of available CPU cores.

-- go language provides higher level constructs that allow to create many independent programs (in form of functions called coroutines) that run on the threads.
-A thread can run multiple (hundreds or thousands) goroutines, allowing for very heavy concurrency.
+- The Go programming language offers a higher-level concurrency model through goroutines, which are lightweight functions that can run independently.
+Goroutines are not tied 1:1 to OS threads.
+Instead, the Go runtime uses a scheduler that maps many goroutines onto a smaller number of threads.

+- This is known as an M:N scheduling model: M goroutines are multiplexed onto N OS threads, which in turn are scheduled on physical CPU cores.
+This enables Go to support massive concurrency with relatively low overhead.

 ### 3.2 M:N scheduling model